 In 2017, we will outline five mobility metrics: what they are, what they mean to your running (why they are vital for peak performance and problem prevention), and how to maximize and maintain them.
 In doing so, our goal is to help you develop performance mobility as an important tool for efficient, joyful, and sustainable running.

 The hips are everything in running–the true powertrain of the stride.
 How well our hips move can provide the best information on stride integrity.
 If the hips lose motion (and, in turn, strength), overuse injuries can quickly occur, above or below.
-As such, having full and equal hip motion is crucial for both top speed and injury prevention.
+As such, having full and equal hip flexion and extension motion is crucial for both top speed and injury prevention.

 Details: Lie flat on the floor, hug your knee to your chest/armpit.